VLSI-EDA/PoC/docs/UsingPoC/index.rst

 * Stand-Alone IP Core Library:
     Download PoC as archive file (\*.zip) from GitHub as latest branch copy or as tagged release file.
-IP cores can be copyed into one or more destination projects or the projects link to the selected IP core source files.
+IP cores can be copied into one or more destination projects or the projects link to the selected IP core source files.

     **Advantages:**